hardik-sanghavi/reCaptchav3-netcore/README.md

 # reCaptchav3-netcore

+Here, implemented the google recaptcha v3 in .net core.

 For implement the google recaptcha need site key and secrete key.

 **How to get the site and secrete key for google recaptcha v3?**